ShardOnGithub/shard.github.io/index.md

 ##### Editing Keybinds

 The second script you should've dragged is the poses script.
 Basically if you press the key that is on the "when _ key pressed" block, it plays an animation.
 Change it to whatever keybind you prefer.
+Next, go to the "repeat until _ " block, and change the "key _ pressed" input to the keybind on top.